jgraph/www.diagrams.net-source/doc/faq/diagram-editor-configuration.md

 * ``password``: Protects access to the site configuration with an optional string (only site administrators are allowed access).

 * ``maxHistoryDays``: Specifies the number of days for which to keep the editing history.
 The default is ``14``.
 If the last edit is older than this number of days, the history is cleared when editing starts.
-(Use Preferences, Compress to do this manually.)
+Use _Preferences > Compress_ to do this manually.

 * ``debug``: Toggles the debug output in the browser console (``true`` or ``false``, where the default is ``false``).